 top of page

 At Once Upon a Voice, we support singers and songwriters of all ages in developing their voices and exploring creativity in a safe, inclusive environment.
-Rooted in trauma-informed, neurodiversity-affirming values, the studio centers care, accessibility, and artistic growth.
-Entry into the studio begins with free or paid membership, allowing learners of any age to start in a way that fits their goals and circumstances.
+Rooted in trauma-informed, neurodiversity-affirming values, the company centers care, accessibility, and artistic growth.
+Entry into Once Upon a Voice’s teaching services begins with free or paid membership, allowing learners of any age to start in a way that fits their goals and circumstances.
 Singing and songwriting remain at the heart of everything we do, with piano and music production woven in as supportive tools.
-Students learn to enrich harmony, accompaniment, and recording through guided exploration of acoustic and electronic elements, allowing their songs and performances to grow in depth, clarity, and expressive range.
-Adult study begins through Masterclass, a shared learning experience designed specifically for adult singers and songwriters.
+We utilize a sophisticated recording pipeline designed to be inclusive of all collaborators, including those who are Deaf, hard-of-hearing, or use augmentative and alternative communication (AAC).
+For students who begin creating original work, Once Upon a Voice also offers optional guidance through its music industry wings: Voicebound for music publishing, Commonvoice for its record label, and Voicefair for stage and television production.
+These structures exist to help students understand how musical compositions, sound recordings, and shows are handled in entertainment contexts, without pressure to publish, release, or perform before they are ready.
+Adult study begins through Masterclass, a shared learning experience designed specifically for professional musicians, emerging artists, and students studying contemporary music in college.
 Masterclass meets twice each month and includes full access to the studio’s self-paced courses.
-Adults may deepen their experience by enrolling in Masterclass and Asynchronous Coaching, which provides structured monthly feedback, or Masterclass and Live One-on-One Coaching, which offers weekly live coaching calls focused on immediate questions, creative decisions, and applied learning.
-Together, these offerings support professional musicians, emerging artists, and adults studying contemporary music in college through flexible, project-centered instruction.
-For younger musicians, Once Upon a Voice offers small group classes for ages 0–6, along with weekly workshops, private lessons, and course access for students ages 6–18.
-These services support vocal development, creativity, and musical confidence through developmentally appropriate approaches.
-As students grow, their training may support future pathways in contemporary music, including advanced study or early steps toward professional artistry for those who choose to pursue it.
-To support access across the studio, partial need-based scholarships are available for all group instruction and are awarded in tiers based on financial need.
-Full merit-based scholarships are offered each year exclusively for youth private lessons, where one-on-one instruction provides the most individualized support.
-Adult students and families remain responsible for required supplies, with tuition assistance structured to reflect each student’s overall financial context.
-Whether building confidence, developing craft, or shaping original work, every voice matters.
-At Once Upon a Voice, each student’s story is honored, and every creative path forward is respected.
+Adults may deepen their experience by enrolling in Masterclass and Asynchronous Coaching, which provides structured monthly feedback, or Masterclass and Live One-on-One Coaching, which offers monthly 30-minute coaching calls focused on immediate questions, creative decisions, and applied learning.
+Adult members may also choose to engage in projects as optional add-on experiences.
+Projects offer guided, collaborative opportunities to apply skills through real creative work shaped within a professional workflow.
+These experiences include the benefit of industry feedback and are proposal-based, with creative boundaries designed to support clarity, sustainability, and meaningful growth.
+In addition, Once Upon a Voice accepts professional commissions through the studio, and select adult students may support this work under Marcellé’s direction, allowing real-world music industry opportunities to inform learning while remaining accountable and client-centered.
+For younger musicians, Once Upon a Voice offers small group classes for ages 0–5, along with weekly workshops, private lessons, and course access for students ages 6–18.
+We categorize our skill levels to match development: Beginner (typically ages 6–9), Intermediate (typically ages 9–12, Advanced (typically ages 12–15), and Professional (typically ages 15+).
+If a student is "ahead" or "behind" in skill-building, we make accommodations to help them learn at their own pace while participating in their age group.
+Creative projects for children and teens are embedded within these services rather than offered separately, allowing students to work on developmentally appropriate music projects as part of their ongoing education.
+As students mature and begin creating original material, guidance around ownership, publishing, and release may be introduced in age-appropriate ways through Voicebound, Commonvoice, and Voicefair, with families included in decision-making as appropriate.
+These experiences support vocal development, creativity, and musical confidence through approaches that honor each student’s age, communication style, and readiness.
+To support access across the studio, partial need-based scholarships are available for all services.
+Low-income and middle-class families can choose the tier they need at checkout through our trust-based financial assistance program.
+Full merit-based scholarships are offered each year exclusively for private lessons, where one-on-one instruction provides the most individualized support.
+Whether building confidence, developing craft, or shaping original work, every voice matters at Once Upon a Voice.

 Once Upon a Voice's Second Logo